Key responsibilities

 Supporting Local Community Development

-KIOXIA Group sees it as our responsibility as a good corporate citizen and as a member of the local communities to not just leverage our business activities to address issues faced by those communities, but to engage in business activities that are rooted in the area, such as promoting local employment and trade with local companies.
+Kioxia Group sees it as its responsibility as a good corporate citizen and as a member of the local communities where it has a presence to leverage its business activities to help address issues faced by those communities.
+In particular, we aim to engage in business activities that are rooted in those communities, such as promoting local employment and trade with local companies.

-KIOXIA Group offers internships to enable students to experience working and the enjoyment of manufacturing.
+Kioxia Group offers internships to enable students to experience working and to develop an interest in manufacturing.

 Contributions to Society